-Efforts are underway to reexamine the rules around cannabis use by athletes after Sha’Carri Richardson was banned from competing in the Tokyo Olympics this summer.
+Efforts are underway to reexamine the rules around cannabis use by athletes after Sha’Carri Richardson was banned from competing in the Tokyo Olympics this summer, making national cannabis news.

-Richardson is a 21-year-old from Dallas, Texas, who ran the 100-meter dash in 10.86 seconds in June and became a national sensation.
+Richardson is a 21-year-old from Dallas, Texas.
+She ran the 100-meter dash in 10.86 seconds in June and became a national sensation.
 However, she tested positive for cannabis in the lead-up to the Tokyo Olympics.
 She was subsequently disqualified from competing.

 Richardson explained on the Today Show she was consuming cannabis in the wake of her mother’s death to cope.